ChryssaNab/Machine_Learning-AUEB/EM-algorithm/README.md

-# Clustering-based Image Segmentation using Expectation-Maximization algorithm
+# Clustering-based Image Segmentation using the Expectation-Maximization algorithm
-The aim of this project is the implementation of Expectation-Maximization algorithm from scratch in order to maximize the likelihood function for a mixture of Gaussians of the format below:
+The aim of this project is to implement the Expectation-Maximization algorithm from scratch in order to maximize the likelihood function for a mixture of Gaussians of the form below:

 <p align="center">